wlkz/onsen_api/README.md

 # onsen_api

-*Note: This script is outdated since the huge update of onsen.ag.
-Every things was changed.
-New version of onsen_api is WIP.*
+*Note: This script is updated for the current version of onsen.ag.
+Enjoy~*

 A python library for [Onsen(音泉)](http://onsen.ag) API.